• Skip to secondary menu

 To find them, look in the margins of a contingency table, hence the name.
 I’ve circled the values in the margin that represent the dispersal of one variable without considering the other variable.
 There’s a marginal distribution for computer type and another for gender.

 Let’s go back to understanding the dispersal of computer types while disregarding gender.
-By looking at the margins in the table, we see that there have the following sales:
+By looking at the margins in the table, we see that there have been the following sales:

 • PC: 96